Vatalion/agent_workspace/README.md

    npm start
    ```

+The server will start with **real-time streaming enabled** on port 8080.

 ## 📋 Available MCP Tools

 ### 1. `capture_flutter_error`
-Captures and stores Flutter runtime errors with comprehensive context.
+Captures and stores Flutter runtime errors with comprehensive context. **Automatically streams to connected AI systems in real-time.**

 **Parameters:**
 - `errorMessage` (string): The error message